ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

-On the left, Figure~\ref{fig:distribution-time} illustrates how distribution time scales with the number of participating clients: while all methods experience linear growth (except Ako and Shatter, which always exchange with a fixed number of neighbours), \textsc{eris} benefits from increased decentralisation—achieving significantly lower distribution times as the number of aggregators $A$ increases.
-In the worst-case configuration with $A = 2$, \textsc{eris} still achieves a 34$\times$ speedup over FedAvg and a 2$\times$ improvement over SoteriaFL.
-When $A = 50$, these gains rise dramatically to 1020$\times$ and 51$\times$, respectively, underscoring the scalability advantages of decentralised aggregation.
-Maximum efficiency is achieved when the number of aggregators matches the number of clients ($A = K$), maximising parallelism and evenly distributing the communication load.
-Notably, Ako and Shatter remain constant with respect to the number of clients, as its communication pattern does not involve distributing the full model to all participants—at the expense of model consistency and convergence guarantees.
+On the left, Figure~\ref{fig:distribution-time} shows how distribution time scales with the number of participating clients: while all methods experience linear growth (except Ako and Shatter, which always exchange with a fixed number of neighbors), \textsc{eris} benefits from increased decentralization—achieving lower distribution times as the number of aggregators $A$ increases.
+In the worst-case setting ($A\!=\!2$), \textsc{eris} still achieves a 4$\times$ speedup over FedAvg and a 2$\times$ improvement over SoteriaFL.
+When $A\!=\!50$, these gains rise dramatically to 105$\times$ and 55$\times$, respectively, underscoring the scalability advantages of decentralized aggregation.
+Maximum efficiency is achieved when the number of aggregators matches the number of clients, maximizing parallelism and evenly distributing the communication load.
+Notably, Ako and Shatter remain constant with respect to the number of clients, as their communication pattern does not involve distributing the full model to all participants—at the expense of model consistency and convergence guarantees.
 On the right, Figure~\ref{fig:distribution-time} examines the impact of increasing model size with 50 clients.
-The results highlight the communication efficiency of decentralised approaches, especially \textsc{eris}, which outperforms traditional centralised frameworks as model size grows.
-This confirms the practical benefits of combining decentralised aggregation with compression.
+The results highlight the communication efficiency of decentralized approaches, especially \textsc{eris}, which outperforms traditional centralized frameworks as model size grows.
+This confirms the practical benefits of combining decentralized aggregation with compression.

+\paragraph{Effect of Transmission Rate.} We further evaluate the sensitivity of \textsc{eris} to degraded communication links by varying the effective transmission rate while measuring the minimum per-round distribution time.
+This analysis complements Figure~\ref{fig:distribution-time}, which assumes fixed homogeneous bandwidth, by explicitly testing slower network conditions.
+As shown in Figure~\ref{fig:transmission-rate}, all methods exhibit the expected inverse relationship between transmission rate and distribution time.
+However, \textsc{eris} consistently remains more communication-efficient across the full range of rates.
+This advantage comes from two complementary properties: each communication link transmits only a model shard rather than a full update, and communication is parallelized across multiple aggregators.
+Increasing the number of aggregators further reduces latency by distributing the communication load more evenly, while DSC provides an additional reduction in the transmitted payload.
+Notably, even under substantially reduced transmission rates, \textsc{eris} with sufficiently many aggregators remains faster than the strongest baselines operating under more favorable bandwidth conditions.

 \paragraph{Communication efficiency.} In addition to the main paper, we provide a detailed communication comparison across a larger set of FL and decentralized FL (DFL) baselines: FedAvg, Shatter, Ako, Q-DPSGD-1, PriPrune (with multiple pruning rates), SoteriaFL, and \textsc{eris} variants.
 Tables~\ref{tab:comm_full_2x2_a}--\ref{tab:comm_full_2x2_b} report, for each dataset/model pair, the compression ratio, per-client upload/download volume, total per-round communication per client, and the distribution time per round (20MB/s bandwidth), under the same experimental settings as in Table~\ref{tab:overall_acc_mia_all}.